gexijin/RTutor/README.md

 ## Installation
 This repository is updated frequently, sometimes a few times a day.
 We suggest users reinstall everytime before using it, so that you always have the most recent version.

+1. Update R and RStudio to the most recent version.
+2. Install RTutor package
 ``` r
 if (!require("remotes")) {
   install.packages("remotes")